Available in Seq SQL queries

 Non-numeric results are ignored.

-n values of an expression.
+Select the first N values of an expression.

 top function cannot appear with any other aggregate functions.